Written by Daniel King | Edited By Walter Pacheco | Last Update: July 12, 2024

 Additional Union Involvement

-Unions have long encouraged their members to get involved both politically and legislatively in their local communities, identifying causes and candidates that support their views.
+Unions have long encouraged members to get politically and legislatively involved in their local communities, identifying causes and candidates supporting their views.

-Unions for building trades are largely considered responsible for the living wages that became standard in construction and trade industries.
+Building trade unions are primarily responsible for the living wages that became standard in construction and trade industries.
 They also raise awareness about important issues affecting those who work around asbestos products.
-For example, New York City data showed that minority workers performed 76% of asbestos removal work in 2020, and unions try to ensure this kind of work is distributed fairly.
+For example, data from New York City showed that minority workers performed 76% of asbestos removal work in 2020, and unions try to ensure this kind of work is distributed fairly.

-Unions in recent years have worked closely with personal injury attorneys who specialize in asbestos litigation, which is especially complex, helping its members find the help they need.
+In recent years, unions have worked closely with personal injury attorneys specializing in asbestos litigation, which is incredibly complex, to help their members find the help they need.

-They have assisted in finding medical help and mesothelioma lawyers for members who have been wronged by the big businesses where they worked.
+They have assisted in finding medical help and mesothelioma lawyers for members wronged by the big businesses where they worked.
 Unions have led the fight for early and routine health screenings for asbestos workers.

 Even non-trade unions have helped the cause.
-The Capitol Police Union filed a formal complaint in Washington, D.C., with its own Office of Compliance for failing to protect its officers from asbestos exposure.
+The Capitol Police Union filed a formal complaint with its Office of Compliance in Washington, D.C., for failing to protect its officers from asbestos exposure.